yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 ## More Practice/Extensions

-For each practice prompt, start a new CodePen. _Hint: One thing that may be helpful for any/all challenges is `text-align: center`!_
+For each practice prompt, start a new Glitch project.
+You'll notice that when you start a new Glitch project, a lot of code is already written in the HTML file.
+You can delete anything inside of the `<body>` tags, then write your own code! _Hint: One thing that may be helpful for any/all challenges is `text-align: center`!_

 **Mild:**